 How Does it Work?

 Our professional team will visit your home to conduct a 15-minute Sewer Connection Check-up to find connections that allow rainwater into the sanitary sewer system.
-If we identify a connection that should be fixed, the City of Kansas City, Missouri will pay for a licensed, pre-qualified plumber to do the work for free!
+If we identify a connection that should be fixed, KC Water will pay for a licensed, pre-qualified plumber to do the work for free!

 Is My Participation Required?